getify/foi-lang/formalization-work/Foi-Specification.md

 **Unary result.** The composed function's signature is fixed to `(x) -> result`; additional positional arguments at call time are discarded, regardless of the first operand's declared arity.
 To thread more than one value through a composition, wrap the values in a Tuple or Record at the composition's entry point.

 **Operand shape.** Compose operands must be function-value expressions.
-The ComposeOp RHS narrowing (Syntactic-Grammar `<FlowRHSStrict>` at §9) excludes block-body arms: unlike pipeline stages (§3.10.12), compose operands are lifted at compose time from function-valued expressions and receive no runtime topic to consume — a block operand would have no source to bind an implicit input against.
+The ComposeOp RHS narrowing (Syntactic-Grammar `<FlowRHSStrict>` at §9) excludes block-body arms: unlike pipeline stages (§3.10.12), compose operands are lifted at compose time from function-valued expressions and receive no runtime topic to consume; a block operand would have no source to bind an implicit input against.
 Any operand whose behavior depends on a topic must be wrapped in a function value first.

 Compose operands compose freely with §3.11 partial application and §3.12 shape transforms; the operand slot is a general function-value expression: